SNBSLibs/Licensing.ActivationKeys/README.md

 5. The third parameter has type `Action<LicensingClient>` and is ran when your product has a valid license.
 The `LicensingClient` instance passed to it can be used to fetch the license, reactivate/deactivate your product and validate activation keys (without using them).

 6. The fourth parameter has type `Action<LicensingClient, LicenseUsability>` and is ran where there's no license or an invalid license (configured in the registry for the current product).
 The `LicensingClient` passed can be used for the same things as described in paragraph 4. **`LicenseUsability` is an enumeration describing reasons why a license is usable/not usable.** Its values are: `Usable`, `Expired`, `NotFound`, `TooManyDevices` (each license can be used by a limited number of devices, set when it was created) and `NoConfiguredLicense`.
 They should be intuitive.
-(The difference between `NotFound` and `NoConfiguredLicense` — `NotFound` means a license is configured, but it doesn't exist in the license database. `NoConfiguredLicense` means there's *no license at all*.)
+(The difference between `NotFound` and `NoConfiguredLicense` — `NotFound` means a license is configured, but it doesn't exist in the license database. `NoConfiguredLicense` means there's *no license at all*.) *Note that the value `NoConfiguredLicense` cannot be returned by any method, except `GetCurrentLicense()`.*

 This was the most common usage of the library, but there are other ways, e.g. you can create a `LicensingClient` yourself (specify connection string, product name, use MySQL or not and the version of MySQL, as in the previous example):